 UNC licensure program Interns are required to be in their placements on Wednesdays and Thursdays throughout the fall semester (see calendar).
 Interns will coordinate with their Clinical Educators in order to attend summer teacher workdays during the first week of UNC classes (see calendar).
-Interns are also required to attend placements for the first two weeks of school (see calendar).
+Interns are also required to attend placements for the first week of school (see calendar).
 For these weeks, Interns are excused from School of Education daytime courses in order to attend their school placements full time (evening and online courses will meet per the instructor's schedule).
-After this two-week immersion, Interns will resume attending placements on Wednesdays and Thursdays for the remainder of the semester (except for the Experiential Education week in Fall-see calendar).
+After this week immersion, Interns will resume attending placements on Wednesdays and Thursdays for the remainder of the semester.

-Clinical Educator Observations
+Clinical Educator Observations & Expectations